Top Sites in Lisbon: 2025 Travel Guide

 What was once a grand Gothic church is now an open-air skeleton of arches, left roofless by the 1755 earthquake.
 The sky has since become its ceiling, and the silence speaks louder than stone.

-Soverra Reflection: Come for history.
+Soverra Tip: Come for history.
 Leave with perspective.
 Beauty lives here, in what remains.

 7. Praça do Comércio